zk/optimystic/README.md

 ### GPT4, but not ChatGPT4

 We use the chat completion API with the gpt-4 model.
 This is different than using ChatGPT, but I'm not sure how different.
 ChatGPT certainly applies some sort of compression of the conversation for context window purposes.

+## TODO

+* Move code over from internal repo to this repo
+* Add scoring prompt to repo
+* Experiment with Chain-of-Thought and Tree-of-Thought versions

 ## Knuth's questions